hasharray/liveflow.js/README.md

 Whenever style-sheets are changed on disk or across the network, the old style link will be replaced with a new one causing the style-sheet to reload.

+##### Live Reloading of Images

+Whenever image sources are changed on disk or across the network, the image elements linking to that file will be reloaded.

 ##### Live Reloading of JSON

 Whenever the source of a JSON file changes on disk that has been imported with